| Why this crazy machine:

 sponsor logos, so we can get some great media exposure for anyone who gets

+on board with us for the coming Dakar Rally.
 Who would have ever believed that a Harley would be

 a good choice for off-road racing?
 Well, it sure is a blast